Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/g/gzip/README.md

         for all Cray environments.
       * Disable the warning via extra_cflags which is what we have done here.

 ### 1.12 from CPE 22.06 on

   * Trivial port of the EasyConfig.

   * The extra flag to deal with problems with zen3 optimisation is no longer needed.

+### 1.13 from 23.12 on

+  * Trivial port of the 1.12 EasyConfig.

+  * But added copying of the license information to the installation directories.